LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

 The other 2 components :

-* Mongodb has its own image we will leverage that while writing the docker-compose.
+* Mongodb has its own image.
+We will leverage that while writing the docker-compose.
 * SQS is emulated using softwaremill/elasticmq image.

 ### Action!

 First things first, file version.
-Since it is all yaml out there file version tells docker-compose about the data strucure.
+Since it is all yaml out there, the file `version` tells docker-compose about the data strucure.
 The data structure which is expected by docker "compose".

 so we start the docker-compose as